carpentries/instructor-training/episodes/13-second-welcome.md

 ---

-To recap from yesterday's introduction, the goal of this training is prepare you to be a certified Carpentries instructor, which includes the following:
+To recap from yesterday's introduction, the goal of this training is prepare you to be a certified Carpentries Instructor, which includes the following:
-- be familiar with and understand how to apply research-based teaching principles, especially as they apply to the Carpentries audience.
+- be familiar with and understand how to apply research-based teaching principles, especially as they apply to The Carpentries audience.
-- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement Carpentries policies and general practices to accomplish this.
+- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement The Carpentries policies and general practices to accomplish this.
 - practice and develop skills in the teaching methods used in Carpentries workshops
-- learn enough about the Carpentries organization to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.
+- learn enough about The Carpentries organization to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.

 Yesterday we focused on general aspects of educational psychology and pedagogy and